norahellstadius/AC215_MOMA_LISA/README.md

             └── training_setup.sh

 ### Code structure
-* `src/preprocess/preprocess.py` Fetches MOMA images from 'moma_scrape' GCP bucket, annotates them and uploads to 'preprocess_data' bucket.
+* `src/preprocess/preprocess.py` Fetches MOMA images from 'moma_scrape' GCP bucket, annotates them by generate a text caption for each image and uploads to 'preprocess_data' bucket.

 * `src/scrape/scraper.py` Scrape MOMA collection of artworks currently on display and store jpeg files in 'moma_scrape' GCP bucket.

 * `src/train/fetch_train_data.py` Fetch training data from 'preprocess_data' bucket and store it for training.

+* `src/train/training_setup.sh` Collect data and utils file for training.

 * `src/train/train.sh` Start the fine-tuning of Stable Diffusion, **requires** to first run `training_setup.sh`

-* `src/train/training_setup.sh` Collect data and utils file for training.

 ### Bucket structure
 The following is structure of our files on Google Cloud Storage.
 DVC tracking ensures data management, and version control over our data.
 The `moma_scrape` bucket contains the raw images that were scrapped from the MOMA website.
-The `preprocess_data` bucket contains the processed images, with their captions.
+The `preprocess_data` bucket contains the processed images, with their corresponding captions.
+The text captions are stored in the JSONL file.
+The JSONL file consists of a series of dictionaries, with each dictionary comprising two  keys: 'file_name' and 'text.'
+The 'file_name' key corresponds to the image's name, while the 'text' key is the image's caption.

     ├── dvc tracking
     │   ├── ...